juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Price neutralizing
 	* When volume is fading
 	* Price is not dropping
-	* When the volume is low, and you have a big position, then buY to cover will spike up the price
+	* When the volume is low, and you have a big position, then buy to cover will spike up the price
+	* When the stock is both bearish and bullish at the same time
 * factor conflict